jimsemantic/CsChallenge/README.md

 # CsChallenge solution by Jim Miller
 I have purposely commented the code little in order to have a full discussion about my solution at an interview .
+There are some assumptions, about the command line arguments and the formatting of the input data, listed at the top of the source files.
 Thanks for the fun challenge.

 Usage: